lightninglabs/lightning-app/README.md

 ### Starting the Packaged App (full node)

 #### btcd
-Start btcd in a seperate terminal session and wait until it's fully synced (can take over a day).
+Start btcd in a separate terminal session and wait until it's fully synced (can take over a day).
 Remove the `--testnet` flag for mainnet:
 ```
 btcd --testnet --txindex --rpcuser=kek --rpcpass=kek
 ```